OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ![](octopus_deploy_create_account.png "width=500")

-#### Saving the certificate
+#### Saving the Certificate

 The certificate provided by GCP will be used so we can use TLS verifications.
 We will need to save that certificate in Octopus Deploy so it can be used.
 To start out, save the certificate to your desktop as a .pem file.
-Then go to Library -> Certificates and click the add certificate.
+Then go to {{Library,Certificates}} and click the add certificate.

 ![](octopus_add_certificate.png "width=500")